MailBee.NET Objects Developer's Guide

 Integrated Windows Authentication, however, won't work with a web application unless it's executed under the context of an interactive user.
 Most web apps are executed under a system user's account, not an interactive user's account.

-The e-mail account password is also not required by the application in case of XOAUTH method.
+The e-mail account password is also not required by the application in case of XOAUTH or XOAUTH2 method.
 It implements OAuth technology which lets applications access restricted resources via authorization instead of authentication.
-See Use OAuth with Gmail (no password required) topic for details.
+See Use OAuth 2.0 with Gmail, Outlook.com, Live.com or Hotmail.com topic for details.

 MailBee.NET can automatically select the best (the most secure) authentication method supported by the given server, and this is the default behaviour.
 However, some servers do not properly support secure authentication methods, and it may be required to fallback to simpler methods.
 By default, MailBee.NET then tries an insecure method if the secure method fails.
 If you can't afford using insecure methods for security reasons, you can set AuthenticationOptions.DisableSimpleMethodAfterSecure flag.